Redundancy: Do you get Taxed on Redundancy? Your Pay Rights and Refunds

 I’m being made redundant.
 What should I do?

-Next up is checking what benefits you might qualify for while you're job hunting.
-Depending on your situation, you might be able to claim things like Housing Benefit, Jobseeker's Allowance or Universal Credit.
+Depending on your situation, you might be able to claim things like Housing Benefit, Jobseeker's Allowance or Universal Credit while you are job hunting so it's worth checking what you're entitled to.

 Why might I be owed a tax refund after redundancy?